Keyboard shortcuts

 • 59 built-in operators have direct dispatch

-• Custom operators use map lookup (still fast)
+• Custom operators use a single map lookup

 • No runtime reflection or dynamic dispatch